hbrobotics/hbrc_ros_robot_platform/README.md

 * It would be nice to be able to take power from a USB Power pack or the on board AA batteries.

+## Software

+Terminology:

+* Single Board Computer (SBC):
+  The nominal SBC for the platform is either the RasPi 3B+ or the RasPi 4.
+Other boards that are compatible with the RasPi pin-out *can* be supported, but somebody will have to step up to the task of doing the actual support.
+The SBC resides on the robot.
+* Micro-Processor Unit (MPU):
+  This is the micro-controller that is on the main board.
+  The nominal processor is ST32Fxxx, where xxx is to be decided.
+  The MPU resides on the robot.
+* Robot Processors: The robot processors are the SBC and the MPU.
+* Development Processor: The development processor is not physically attached to the robot.
+Instead, it communicates with the robot SBC via WiFi.

+The software goals are:

+* The platform runs ROS on the SBC.
+  * Both ROS 1 and ROS 2 are goals with ROS 1 eventually being deprecated.
+* We need to be able download firmware into the MPU from the SBC.
+  This needs to be hands off.
+  * Custom C/C++ drivers.
+  * MicroPython.
+  * Micro ROS.
+* The development processor needs to be able to debug code running on the robot:
+  * Debugging ROS nodes running on the SBC should be relatively easy.
+  * Debugging C/C++ code running on the MPU is going to need JTAG support.
+This can be done with a JTAG chip like the FTDI FT2232.
+    This *may* be an "add-on".
+OpenOCD can talk to this JTAG chip and `gdb` can talk to openocd.
+  * Debugging MicroPython is tough.
+It currently supports breakpoints but does not support data/stack inspection (yet!)
+  * As a total stretch, it would be nice to support ARM ETM CoreSight.
+    This requires a seriously expensive brick that weighs a ton.
+    It is probably a fantasy.
+* We need to support FPGA development:
+  * We need to be able to download the FPGA chip from the SBC.
+  * The FPGA compliation stack needs to run on the SBC and the development processor.